OpenTreeOfLife/phylesystem-api/docs/README.md

 ## Authors

-Jonathan "Duke" Leto
+Jonathan "Duke" Leto wrote the previous version of this API

-Jim Allman
+Jim Allman, Emily Jane McTavish, and Mark Holder wrote the current version.